ulflulfl/homeautomation/audio/home_assistant_media_player.md

 # Connect a Home Assistant Media Player to Music Assistant

 The following describes how to prepare Music Assistant so it uses Home Assistant media players (aka: speakers).
-It uses a speaker build with ESPHome as an example, but the steps for other speakers in Home Assistant should be similiar or identical.
+It uses a speaker build with ESPHome as an example, but the steps for other speakers in Home Assistant should be similar or identical.

 State (2024.07): My Home Assistant speakers work fine in Music Assistant!